ArtNazarov/HtmlBuilder/README.md

 Usage
 ================
-Will be useful for creating websites hosted at P2P networks ( such Maelstrom, FreeNet, I2P etc ).
+Will be useful for creating websites hosted at P2P networks ( such Maelstrom, FreeNet, I2P etc ) or hostings that support static as Vercel, Github Pages etc.

 What's new
 ================